jaysmartinez/jaysmartinez/README.md

 # 💫 About Me:
 Hey there, welcome to my page.
-I am a results-driven professional with ten years of experience in SWE, TPM, CSM, and Tech support.
+I am a results-driven professional with ten years of experience in SWE, PM, and Tech support.

 <br>Leveraging my experience from startups to large Tech companies, I've worked in international teams using agile approaches to deliver projects on time and within budget.